 Eating and Drinking

+Maintain good oral hygiene.
 After the bleeding has stopped, brush your teeth with a soft toothbrush and avoid the extraction site.
 Let water or saline solution roll around in your mouth but avoid vigorous rinsing.

-Tooth Extraction Aftercare: After 24 Hours
+Aftercare Instructions After 24 Hours

-- Rinse with a warm salt water to remove food debris and prevent infection.
+- Rinse with warm salt water to remove food debris and prevent infection.
 Simply, apply one-half tablespoon of salt in a cup of warm water.

 - Eat cool, soft foods such as pudding, yogurt, mashed potatoes, and scrambled eggs and avoid hot, hard, crunchy, and spicy foods.
 It may take just a few days to return to your normal eating habits.